 Plans and Cost

 Liberty Home Guard offers three service plan options: Appliance Guard, Systems Guard, and Total Home Guard.
 Most home warranty companies offer at least three plans to offer better variety.
 After reviewing the Liberty Home Guard sample contract, we discovered the company offers $2,000 caps for most appliances and systems, which falls within the industry standard.
-However, electrical and plumbing systems only receive $500, which falls below many other reviewed company caps.
-All covered repairs are subject to a 60-day workmanship guarantee, double the 30-day industry standard.
+However, electrical and plumbing systems only receive $500, which is lower than other companies, except for Select Home Warranty.
+All covered repairs include a 60-day workmanship guarantee, double the 30-day industry standard.

 • Total Home Guard: The highest plan tier combines the Appliance Guard and Systems Guard for comprehensive home coverage.